Shetland: Etymology

-Gradually, the Scandinavian Norn language previously spoken by the inhabitants of the islands was replaced by the Shetland language and Hjaltland became Ȝetland.
+Gradually, the Scandinavian Norn language spoken by the inhabitants of the islands was replaced by the Shetland dialect of Scots and Hjaltland became Ȝetland.
 The initial letter is the Middle Scots letter, yogh, the pronunciation of which is almost identical to the original Norn sound, /hj/.
 When the use of the letter yogh was discontinued, it was often replaced by the similar-looking letter z (which at the time was usually rendered with a curled tail: ⟨ʒ⟩) hence Zetland, the form used in the name of the pre-1975 county council.
-This is also the source of the ZE postcode used for Shetland.
+This is the source of the ZE postcode used for Shetland.

-Most of the individual islands have Norse names, although the derivations of some are obscure and may represent pre-Norse, Pictish, or even pre-Celtic names or elements.
+Most of the islands have Norse names, although the derivations of some may be pre-Norse, Pictish or even pre-Celtic.

 Geography and geology

 Shetland is around 170 km north of Great Britain and 230 km west of Bergen, Norway.
 It covers an area of 1468 km2 and has a coastline 2702 km long.

-Lerwick, the capital and largest settlement, has a population of 6,958 and about half of the archipelago's total population of 22,920 people live within 16 km of the town.
+Lerwick, the capital and largest settlement, has a population of 6,958.
+About half of the archipelago's total population of 22,920 people live within 16 km of the town.

 Scalloway on the west coast, which was the capital until 1708, has a population of fewer than 1,000 people.

 Only 16 of about 100 islands are inhabited.
 The main island of the group is known as Mainland.
 The next largest are Yell, Unst, and Fetlar, which lie to the north, and Bressay and Whalsay, which lie to the east.
 East and West Burra, Muckle Roe, Papa Stour, Trondra, and Vaila are smaller islands to the west of Mainland.
 The other inhabited islands are Foula 28 km west of Walls, Fair Isle 38 km south-west of Sumburgh Head, and the Out Skerries to the east.

-The uninhabited islands include Mousa, known for the Broch of Mousa, the finest preserved example in the world of an Iron Age broch; Noss to the east of Bressay, which has been a national nature reserve since 1955; St Ninian's Isle, connected to the Mainland by the largest active tombolo in the United Kingdom; and Out Stack, the northernmost point of the British Isles.
+The uninhabited islands include Mousa, known for the Broch of Mousa, the finest preserved example of an Iron Age broch; Noss to the east of Bressay, which has been a national nature reserve since 1955; St Ninian's Isle, connected to Mainland by the largest active tombolo in the United Kingdom; and Out Stack, the northernmost point of the British Isles.
 Shetland's location means that it provides a number of such records: Muness is the most northerly castle in the United Kingdom and Skaw the most northerly settlement.